Purpose of EHRA Fellowship

 - Annual fellowship fee fee of €308 (incl.
 VAT) is due before 31 December

 - Annual membership with its attendant privileges, benefits and duties, begins on 1 January

 - Learn more about the rules and regulations

-Not yet an EHRA Member?
-Join here
+Not an EHRA Member yet?
+Join now

 The status of EFEHRA will be conferred by the EHRA Selection Committee upon written request of the FEHRA when he/she reaches the minimum age of 65 years and retires from full-time work.
 Proof of retirement should be provided to the EHRA Team.

 An Emeritus Fellow retains the title of FEHRA but is no longer required to pay the annual FEHRA fee.

 They are entitled to attend the EHRA congress at a reduced registration fee.

 The status of EFEHRA will not be offered to fellows with outstanding (unpaid) FEHRA fees.

 In 2021, Profs.
 John Camm and Federico Lombardi became EFEHRA.